lewtds-forks/sterne-framework/README.md

 The normal way for `g++` to detect and include these libaries is to have them installed in system directories (i.e. `/usr/lib/` and `/usr/include`) but it's better to separate system libraries and personal libaries.
-Run these commands to build and run the demo program with our custom libraries:
+Run these commands to build and run the demo program with our custom libraries, assuming we're inside `sterne-framework`'s source code root:

     export CPLUS_INCLUDE_PATH=sfml/include
     export LIBRARY_PATH=sfml/lib